pereirinha/woocommerce-variation-details-on-page-product/tags/3.1.1/readme.txt

 Contributors: pereirinha
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=S626RA3BPS74S
-Tags: variation details, variation, dimensions, size, weight, woocommerce, woothemes Requires at least: 3.4.1 and WooCommerce 1.6.3
+Tags: variation details, variation, dimensions, size, weight, woocommerce, woothemes Requires at least: 3.4.1 and WooCommerce 2.0
-Tested up to: 3.5.1
+Tested up to: 3.6
-Stable tag: 2.0.2
+Stable tag: 3.1.1
 License: GPLv3 or later
 License URI: http://www.opensource.org/licenses/gpl-license.php

-Displays physical size and weight within meta details of product with variations.
+Displays physical size and/or weight within meta details of product with variations.

 == Description ==

-With this plugin you can display size and weight details of your variable products based defined attributes of WooCommerce.
+With this plugin you can display size and/or weight details of your variable products based on defined attributes of your WooCommerce products.

-It creates a new class called product_details inside product_meta, so you can easily custom on CSS.
+On default environments, this plugin works out of the box.

 = Features =
+* Your can use the shortcode [mp_wc_vdopp_variations] and hook there the visibility of your details.
 * If your product is set to be variable and you have also set size and/or weight on each your predefined attributes, this plugin will show those details within other meta details.
+* Support version WooCommerce 2.0
+* Choose the place holder to show variations.
+* Choose data id/class of displayed data for CSS design.
+* Choose the selector that triggers show data event.

 = Feedback =
-* Will try to help on issues pointed on  https://github.com/pereirinha/woocommerce-variation-details-on-page-product/issues
+* Will try to help on issues pointed on http://wordpress.org/support/plugin/woocommerce-variation-details-on-page-product and https://github.com/pereirinha/woocommerce-variation-details-on-page-product/issues
 * Fell free to suggest or contribute
 * Can find me on twitter @porreirinha